Webprojon/ai-mock-interview-platform/README.md

 # AI Mock Interview Platform

 An AI-powered mock interview platform built with Next.js, React, and Firebase to help users practice and improve their interview skills using advanced AI technologies.

+> The AI voice agent is under repair

 ---